Alex Betolaza is the founder and head chef at The Paella Club, a kitchen where locals and travelers alike can cook alongside each other.

 “I wanted people to connect through their mutual interest while shining a light to my own culture in a relaxed and comfortable ambiance.” — Alex

-After the cooking workshop is over, all guests will sit together at communal dining table to share their paella creation (with additional entrées and desserts created by an Michelin-star-experienced chef).
+After the cooking workshop is over, all guests will sit together at communal dining table to share their paella creation (with additional entrées and desserts created by a Michelin-star experienced chef).

 “If we love our community, we need to do our part to make it better and assure that those who need it the most also get an opportunity to upgrade their quality of life”. — Alex